 If you need a Survey in Texas we highly recommend – John Cooper, Contact Here..

 Robert has gone back into the field to place t -posts next to the pink flags.
 This is just in case these flags are removed from wild life before fences are installed.
-Our focus now is to get that first property ready, so we made a checklist and we’ve already started working on it.
+Our focus now is to get this plot registered with the county so we can move forward.

 Quail Grove is a reality, we can visually see the layout and it looks really amazing.
 Each property is scaled perfectly and what a comfort knowing God continues to guide us every step of the way.